Using the Mixolydian Mode

 - Seven Bridges Road-Eagles

-The first one presents the fingerings (there are COUNTLESS possibilities here), so, this is just a sampling of the ones I use the most.
+The first video presents the Mixolydian fingerings (there are COUNTLESS possibilities here), so, this is just a sampling of the ones I use the most.

 The TAB PDF’s to these two videos are available for my Patreon members at: